benfrick/docs-portfolio/src/doc/getting-started/using-nike-apis.md

 ### User Types

-NDe APIs support 3 distinct user types for commerce applications.
+Nike APIs support 3 distinct user types for commerce applications.
 In this guide, we will define them and discuss some ways that it can affect how you interact with the APIs.

 #### Member